- Arriving mid-2023 on Disney Plus

 Meanwhile, Di Martino is unsure what's in store for Sylvie, telling Elle magazine (opens in new tab): "I don’t know anything about season 2.
 I don’t know how far it’s going to be removed from what happened at the end of series 1.
 I don’t know if she will have changed again by the time we see her again.
 I don’t know where she’ll be, what headspace she’ll be in.
 I assume she’ll fundamentally still be the same character, but the multiverse makes even [that] a little bit complicated."

 Finally, could Mobius' wish about owning a jet-ski come true in Loki season 2?
 A leaked image, which was posted on Reddit (opens in new tab), shows filming taking place at an undisclosed location adorned with jet-ski advertising.
 Here's hoping Mobius gets to 'jet' off into the sunset this time.
 You know, if season 2 is the second and final installment in Loki's solo adventures.

 Loki season 2 trailer

-Comic fans will know that Kang is linked to Doctor Doom, the Fantastic Four's most famous villain, so it's plausible that this superhero group could end up battling Doctor Doom and a Kang variant in their first solo MCU adventure.
-There's no release date for Fantastic Four as yet, so it will be a while before we can say we got this piece of conjecture right or not.
+Loki season 2 could have ties to Marvel's Fantastic Four MCU film, too.
+Comic fans will know that Kang is linked to Doctor Doom, the infamous Fantastic Four villain.
+So it's plausible that this superhero group could end up battling Doctor Doom and a Kang variant in their first solo MCU adventure, which is slated to land in theaters in November 2024.

 As for Marvel's TV show line-up (outside of What If...?), this is harder to predict.